What is car insurance excess?

 Let's say your policy has a £50 excess, and you have an accident.

-The excess makes sure your insurance is there to help when you really need it.
-For example, to settle that £1,000 repair bill that would be more inconvenient to pay.
+Basically, the excess makes sure your insurance is there to help when you really need it.
+For example, to settle that £1,000 repair bill that would be trickier to pay.

 What’s compulsory excess?

 Compulsory excess is a fixed amount you have to pay if you need to make a claim.
-The amount is set by your insurer.
+Your insurer sets the amount.

-A new driver might have to pay a higher compulsory excess than a more experienced driver as they’re viewed as a higher risk.
+A new driver might have to pay a higher compulsory excess than a more experienced driver.
+That’s because they’re seen as a higher risk.

 What’s voluntary excess?